Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Dental insurance form

 In most cases, you can expect some level of coverage for your dentures.
 Many dental insurance providers cover up to 50%, but this will depend on the plan that you have.
-At Friedman Family Dentistry of Pembroke Pines, we are in-network with numerous dental insurance plans.
+At Friedland Family Dentistry of Pembroke Pines, we are in-network with numerous dental insurance plans.
 Even if we are not in-network with your dental insurance company, we can still help you save money by filing claims on your behalf.
 If you have any questions, don’t hesitate to contact us.

 Other Options for Making Dentures Affordable